microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-basic.md

     }
 {% endhighlight %}

-The **AfterResetAsync** method processes the user’s response to the **PromptDialog**.
+The **AfterResetAsync** method processes the user’s response to **PromptDialog**.
 If the user confirms the request, the counter is reset and a message is sent to the user confirming the action.
 The method then calls the IDialogContext.Wait method to suspend the bot until it receives the next message, which gets processed by **MessageReceivedAsync**.

 {% highlight csharp %}
     public async Task AfterResetAsync(IDialogContext context, IAwaitable<bool> argument)